using the spreadsheet to connect evidence to argument.

 The use of digital tables only for tabulation, only for big data and not also for small data creates a framework in which the digital humanities might dehumanize rather than expand humanistic endeavors.
 To phrase this point as a question: how can we database the digital humanities without debasing it?

-Putting this larger moral and ethical dilemma aside, or, more accurately, addressing it at a practical level, the task for the digital humanities, and it is a challenging one, is to remain aware of the uncertain, varied, unruly terrain of human existence even as that existence gets represented in digital form.
+Putting this larger moral and ethical dilemma aside—or, more accurately, addressing it at a in practice—the task for the digital humanities, and it is a challenging one, is to remain aware of the uncertain, varied, unruly terrain of human existence even as that existence gets represented in digital form.
 How, we might ask, can we develop more powerful understandings of our unstandardized existence using the standardized forms of the database, the spreadsheet, and even, of course, the digital itself (which after all turns analog signals into ones and zeroes, bits and bytes, therefore leaving out details—think of the famous case of the mp3 file, which omits parts of the analog sound wave, much to Neil Young’s dismay)?
 After all, the tools of the digital allow us to zoom in as well as zoom out.
 It is how we do this zooming that will matter in the long term.
-The issue is not just to “scale” the humanities, but how we will put the challenge of scaling the humanities on the scales of humanistic inquiry.
+The question is not how to “scale” the humanities up, but rather how we will put the challenge of scaling the humanities up on the scales of humanistic inquiry.